Tag: Synth Britannia (Page 1 of 2)

 ROLAND SYSTEM 700 (1976)

 A beast of a modular synth, a complete system had 47 modules, options including sequencer, keyboard controller and additional soundbanks which could be controlled by the Roland’s MC8 Micro-composer.
-The system was used to great effect by GIORGIO MORODER, YELLOW MAGIC ORCHESTRA, HANS ZIMMER and THE HUMAN LEAGUE.
-Later superceded by the System 100M, Flood used it to construct the bassline for DEPECHE MODE’s ‘Enjoy The Silence’.
+The system was used to great effect by Giorgio Moroder, YELLOW MAGIC ORCHESTRA, THE HUMAN LEAGUE and Hans Zimmer.
+Later superceded by the System 100M, Flood used it to for the bassline for DEPECHE MODE’s ‘Enjoy The Silence’.

 Iconic example of use: DEPECHE MODE ‘Enjoy The Silence’